Polish-Ukrainian friendship masks a bitter, bloody history

 Polish Prime Minister Mateusz Morawiecki said then that his government took “an extremely critical stance toward any glorification or even remembrance of Bandera.”

-After meeting with Zelenskyy on Wednesday, Morawiecki said the two spokes about the crimes and Poland’s request to carry out exhumations on the Polish victims, something Ukraine has so far banned.
+After meeting with Zelenskyy on Wednesday, Morawiecki said the two spoke about the crimes and Poland’s request to carry out exhumations on the Polish victims, something Ukraine has so far banned.

 “We had a very difficult history and today there is a chance to rewrite this history and base it on the truth,” Morawiecki said.